rsvp/chess/README.md

 * The goal of most endgames is pawn promotion.
 * The goal of the opening is to get a decent middlegame.
 * The hardest game to win is a won game.
+* The hardest lesson to learn is to love your enemy.
 * The highest art lies in not allowing your opponent to show you what he can do.
 * The main difficulty in making positional exchange sacrifices is psychological caution.
 * The middlegame is chess itself with all its attacks, defences, and sacrifices.